 Green vegetables with lots of substance, such as broccoli and asparagus can help.
 A lack of vitamins B9 (folic acid) and B12 can cause this dizziness.

 Skip chewing gum and carbonated beverages: These can fill up your stomach with air, leaving you with a bloated abdomen and avoid smoking and alcohol if you can.
+Yoga employs a number of exercises as well as sitting positions and meditations that are great in eliminating gas and excess water that can lead to bloating.

 You may not be able to control your bladder as you did before – pelvic floor exercises can help oryour pharmacist can recommend a suitable remedy.